-- 5. Board Committees (continued) - c) Nominating Committee ("NC") (continued)
+5. Board Committees (continued)

+c) Nomination Committee ("NC") (continued)

 The NC comprises three (3) Independent Directors and one (1) Executive Director.
-Three (3) NC meetings were held during the financial year with attendance of the NC Members as follows:-
+Four (4) NC meetings were held during the financial year with attendance of the existing NC Members as follows:-